jhbe/prog-win/README.md

 # TODO

 * One failed verification is enough.
 Stop on first fail and do not print "Programmed!" at the end.
-* Support for EEPROM variables.
+* Support for data EEPROM.